skip to main content

 Some Interesting Facts About Silver

-• The element Silver is classified as a “Transition Metal”, located in Groups 3 – 12 of the Periodic Table.
-A Transition Metal is ductile, malleable, and able to conduct electricity and heat.
+• Silver is classified as a "Transition Metal" and is located in Groups 3 - 12 of the periodic table.
+A Transition Metal is ductile and malleable and can conduct electricity and heat.

 • Silver melts at 961.93°C and boils at 2212.0°C.

-• The modern Olympic Gold Metal is actually made of Sterling Silver which is then plated with 6 grams of pure gold.
+• The modern Olympic Gold Metal is made of Sterling Silver, which is then plated with 6 grams of pure gold.

-• Silver is not toxic but almost all of the silver salts are poisonous.
+• Silver is not toxic, but almost all silver salts are poisonous.

-• Silver Iodide is used to seed clouds, a process used to bring rain to dry regions in times of drought.
+• Silver Iodide is used to seed clouds, a process that brings rain to dry regions during drought.

 • Some mirrors are made by a process called silvering glass.
 As a byproduct of this process, silver fulminate is sometimes produced.
 Silver fulminate is a very powerful explosive.

-• Sterling Silver has a purity of 92.5%.
-Items made of sterling silver are stamped with the word, Sterling, the number, 925, or a combination of the two.
+• Sterling Silver is 92.5% pure.
+Items made of sterling silver are stamped with the word "Sterling", the number "925," or a combination of the two.

-• The transitional lenses in your eye glasses are made with silver halide.
+• The transitional lenses in your spectacles are made with silver halide.
 These lenses can change light transmission from 96% to 22% in less than one minute and they effectively block 97% of the damaging ultraviolet rays from sunlight.
-This changes can be reversed over and over again.
+These changes can be reversed over and over again.

 • Silver is used in the production of cloth that is resistant to the effects of mildew and bacteria.